 I’m going to start this post off with a parable.
 Don’t skip reading this part.
 It’s good stuff that you’re going to want to tell your kids.
 AND Jesus spoke in parables…Enough said.

-So these next questions are designed to help you decide if you’re clutching to a quarter machine bouncy ball, which could lead to you not being able to afford your dream house.
+These next questions are designed to help you decide if you’re clutching to a quarter machine bouncy ball, which could lead to you not being able to afford your dream house.

-Questions to Ask yourselves:
+Questions to Ask YOURSELF

 What is most Important to me/us?

 Keep this list handy and let it guide your decisions when some sacrifices need to be made.
 What will bring you the most joy/value over the years, a bouncy ball or doll house?

 Can it be added later when the budget allows?

 And we decided that cleaning glass shower doors wasn’t on our “favorite things to do list” so we are keeping it open.

 Our daughter’s shower, however we found does need glass so we did that recently (10 months after moving in) now that our wallets have recovered a little.